SkinsRestorer/resource-pages/README.md

 ### <center> [Wiki](https://github.com/skinsrestorer/SkinsRestorer/wiki) | [Discord Support Chat](https://skinsrestorer.net/discord) | [DEV build](https://ci.codemc.io/job/SkinsRestorer/job/SkinsRestorer/) |  [Source](https://github.com/skinsrestorer/SkinsRestorer/releases)

-## **Tools:**
-Useful tools for custom skins:

-### **SkinFile Generator**
-With SkinFile Generator you can upload your own custom .png skin to get a unique .skin file that you can put in your skins folder.
-Check it out here: [https://skinsrestorer.github.io/SkinFile-Generator/](https://skinsrestorer.github.io/SkinFile-Generator/)

-### **SkinSystem**
-SkinSystem is a website that can interact with AuthMe (and forum) to allow users to upload, manage, view and select custom skins on a website.
-Check it out here: [https://github.com/SkinsRestorer/SkinSystem](https://github.com/SkinsRestorer/SkinSystem)

 ## **What is SkinsRestorer?**
 SkinsRestorer is a plugin that restores skins for offline mode servers & networks that gives the players ability to change their skins by typing a single command.